pixel-mind-learning/to-do-app-readme-files/README.md

 ### 1️⃣ Clone the Deployment Repository

-Clone the GitHub repository that contains the `docker-compose.yml` file:
+Clone the GitHub repository that contains the `docker-compose.yml` and `README` files:

 ```bash
 git clone https://github.com/pixel-mind-learning/to-do-app-readme-files.git